a2dude/route1/README.md

 6. click on Login and input user email and password

-7. select Login (Code) observe the app being reloaded
+7. select Login (Code) observe the app being reloaded.
+Note the log entry once the expected behaviour of switching to the expected panel is completed: "Navigated to http://localhost:8080/?", at this point the app reloads.

 ## Log - Chrome